hhjc-web/SEPINN/readme.txt

 These examples are for the article "Solving Possion problems in polygonal domains with singularity enriched physics neural network".

+Environment requirements:

+1. Set up Anaconda at: https://www.anaconda.com/
+2. Build Python environment
+3. Creating a Virtual Environment by running conda create -n env_name python=3.10 (python version)
+4. Download environment.txt and running
+pip install -r environment.txt to the environment you create.

+Then you may run the programme on Jupyter notebook.

+Comments for the code:

 SEPINN for 2-d problem: (Example 1 and Exmaple 2)

 1. Data Prep